sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 The key to RelBAC is noticing that this relation can be used to derive permissions.
 The book's author should be able to read and edit their own book - meaning the operations "read" and "edit" should be allowed for an author.

-Let's extend this example just a step further, suppose a book also has a publisher and an editor.
-The relations "editor" and "publisher" themselves imply permissions.
-The publisher certainly should be able to read the published book but probably not edit it.
-Moreover an editor should read and perhaps leave comments.

 These relations exist in virtualy every problem domain, so much so there are specialized languages dedicated to representing those relations, such as Descrption Logic.
 RelBAC exploits these relations in order to figure out permissions.